 To maintain positive and inclusive group-dynamics, to promote safety and productivity, to be respectful towards Penn State Shenango and the host site we are working with, and because you just do not need it if you are having a quality experience!
 Students who violate the alcohol and drug free policy will be referred to the Office of Student Conduct.

-If I am 21, can I drink on an Alternative Breaks trip?
+If I am 21, can I drink on an Alternative Spring Break trip?

 No, for the reasons listed above.
 The purpose of this trip is to represent Penn State Shenango with the heart of service.